MicrosoftDocs/dynamics-365-project-operations/articles/psa/submit-resource-request.md

 ---
-title: Submitting a resource request
+title: Submitting a resource request in PSA
-description: This article provides information about submitting a request for a project resource. ms.custom:
+description: This article provides information about submitting a request for a project resource in PSA. ms.custom:
   - dyn365-projectservice
   - evergreen